techswitch-learners/Whale-spotting/README.md

 ```
 optionsBuilder.UseNpgsql("Server=localhost;port=5432;Database=WhaleSpottingDb;user id=username;password=secret;")
 ```
-instead, where the argument is your correct connection string.

-Do a dotnet run to create/update the database.
-After this, you can delete the new line and uncomment the initial one!
-You will need to repeat these steps for all updates of the database.
+where the argument is your correct connection string.
+Now, do your `dotnet ef migrations add [migration name]`.
+After this, you can delete the new line and uncomment the initial one, and proceed to run the app with `dotnet run`.
+You will need to repeat these steps for whenever you want to create new migrations.

 To pull in all the data from the Whale Hotline API, send a blank POST request to https://localhost:5001/getapidata.
 You will need to do this in Postman until there is a frontend for this endpoint.